Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler Performance Insights

-- The Bulldogs were the second-worst team in the nation in rebounds per game (27.4) and 310th in rebounds allowed (33.4) last year.
+- The Bulldogs were the second-worst squad in the nation in rebounds per game (27.4) and 310th in rebounds allowed (33.4) last season.

-- With 12.6 assists per game last season, Butler was 211th in the country.
+- With 12.6 assists per game last year, Butler was 211th in the nation.

-- The Bulldogs made 6.5 3-pointers per game and shot 32.7% from beyond the arc last year, ranking 274th and 259th, respectively, in the country.
+- Butler gave up 6.3 3-pointers per game and conceded 32.1% from beyond the arc last season, ranking 64th and 77th, respectively, in college basketball.

-- Giving up 6.3 3-pointers per game and conceding 32.1% from downtown last season, Butler was 64th and 77th in college basketball, respectively, in those categories.
+- Butler attempted 35.8% percent of its shots from beyond the arc last season, and 26.8% of its made shots are from there.
+Inside the arc, it attempted 64.2% of its shots, with 73.2% of its makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.